 Import and border controls of animals, animal products and feed

-When importing live animals, animal products, germinal products, organic vegetable feed, hay and straw from countries outside the EU, the goods must be controlled at the EU border at a border control post.
+When importing live animals, animal products, germinal products, organic vegetable feed, hay and straw from countries outside the European Union (EU), the goods must enter the EU through a border control post (BCP).
+You must notify the consignment to the BCP prior to its arrival.

 Notify the border control post at least one business day in advance

-You must notify the border control post through which your consignment will enter the EU, at the latest one business day in advance.
+You must notify the border control post through which your consignment will enter the EU, at least one business day in advance.
+This also applies to consignment arriving in Sweden but reloaded and transported to another EU country.

-The consignment must be registered in the web-based system TRACES.NT.
+The consignment must be registered in the web-based system Traces.

 When your consignment passes the border into Sweden, you must also notify Swedish Customs of the import.